 If you don’t already have experience with raised bed gardening, you’re going to love it!
 I promise.
 While there is a little more upfront cost than planting straight in the ground, it is totally worth it, in my humble opinion.

-We personally love growing our veggies, flowers, and herbs in raised beds!
+We personally love growing our veggies, flowers, and herbs in raised garden beds!
 While we do have some more wild areas of the yard, where things are planted right in the ground, that method is a bit more tricky for us.
 We have a bad gopher problem, and our native silty soil has really awful water absorption and texture.
 (Learn more about non-toxic gopher control here.)

 With raised garden beds, you have way better control over the condition, quality, and texture of your soil.
 Raised beds can be filled with the ideal soil that your plants will love.
 Burrowing pests and weeds can be blocked off from below with hardware cloth and landscape fabric, protecting your plants.
-Our bodies and backs really prefer the ergonomics of raised beds over in-ground gardening.
+Our bodies and backs really prefer the ergonomics of raised garden beds over in-ground gardening.
 Last but not least, I love how they look.
 Raised beds create dimension, interest, and defined spaces in the garden.

 Potential roadblocks to getting started

 Don’t own a home?
 Don’t let it stop you!
-We built raised beds at several rentals prior to buying our little homestead.
+We built raised garden beds at several rentals prior to buying our little homestead.
 Check with your landlord; you may be pleasantly surprised.
 A couple of them were left behind in moves, but we were able to dig out a couple smaller ones to take with us too!

-On the other hand, if you’re ready to get building your own raised garden beds, here’s how we do it…
+On the other hand, if you’re ready to build a raised garden beds, here’s how we do it…

 SUPPLIES NEEDED TO BUILD A RAISED BED